cbradyatnu/groupone/README.md

 >git clone https://github.com/cbradyatnu/groupone.git

-...when you are in a directory where you want your files to be located.
+...when you are in the directory where you want your files to be located.